They released six singles with the sixth being a re-recorded version of 'Thru The Flowers' before they eventually signed to RCA in 1987.

 In 1988 the album 'Lovely' was released and it is brilliant.
 It was a night and day change from their early singles.
 All of the sudden they knew how to play their instruments.
 The first change they made was getting rid of Pete their drummer.
 The other key to their sound was producer Paul Sampson who went back through all their old demos and found 'Crash' a song they had scrapped.
 It was actually recorded at the same session as the first version of 'Thru The Flowers'.
 Anyway, a little know fact here is that Paul S. sat down with the song which had nothing but simple chords and wrote all the riffs for the song, arranged it and ummm (I'm going to get shot for letting this out) Played them as well.
 There I said it.

 Crash was recorded at Cabin Studio's which at the time was a 16 track studio.
 Paul S. used a drum machine to keep the time though at about the same time they hired Tig as their new drummer.
 In the end they took the tapes to a studio in London and transferred it to 24 track and Tig sat down with the already recorded song and laid down a live drum track.
 They also did some other things to the song at that time such as run the shu shunt sha shu shunt guitar from tape (which was a telecaster btw) through a Boss Heavy Metal pedal and through a Mesa boogie then back to another track.
+The settings for the Mesa Boogie were as follows - gain 4, treble 7, mid 7, bass 4, presence 6, master 5.
+Reverb was considered but ended up being added later in the mix.

 In between the first album 'Lovely and the second 'Pure' they lost Steve the bass player who was last spotted as the bus driver for Pulp.
 Since they didn't have a bass player Paul Sampson filled in on bass.
 They holed themselves up in Cabin for 9 months starting without any song ideas.
 At the time of the albums release they still didn't have a permanent bass player so Paul S. went on tour with them in Japan.